Adityak8340/SmashCast/README.md

 Contributions are welcome!
 Please fork the repository, create a new branch, make your changes, and submit a pull request.

-## License

-This project is licensed under the NAIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments